tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/video-reviews-quickstart-dotnet.md

             /// </summary>
             /// <remarks>This must be the team name you used to create your
             /// Content Moderator account.
 You can retrieve your team name from
-            /// the Conent Moderator web site.
+            /// the Content Moderator web site.
 Your team name is the Id associated
             /// with your subscription.</remarks>
-            public static readonly string TeamName = "YOUR CONTENT MODERATOR TEAM ID";
+            private const string TeamName = "YOUR CONTENT MODERATOR TEAM ID";

             /// <summary>
             /// The base URL fragment for Content Moderator calls.